 I can go on forever about the versatility of pesto, but I already did when I posted this pasta salad.

-Now we´ll turn our attention to the food processor.
-I love my standing mixer to death, but I can, if I badly wanted it, to make everything by hand, even the before-mentioned brioche.
-I just don´t want to.
+Now we'll turn our attention to the food processor.
+I love my standing mixer to death, but I can, if I badly wanted to, make everything by hand, even the before-mentioned brioche.
+I just don't want to.
 But how do you do without your processor.
-I know I can do my pesto with the mortar and pestle, and my tart doughs by hand, but I really don´t want to.
+I know I can do my pesto with the mortar and pestle, and my tart doughs by hand, but I really don't want to.

 A good bowl of fall pasta in anticipation of the winter.
 Because it will eventually come.
 And because I was very hungry.

 SPAGHETTI WITH ARUGULA PESTO AND FETA GOAT CHEESE

 2 Tbs olive oil

 Freshly ground black pepper

 In a large pot of boiling, salted water cook pasta until al dente.
 Drain, add 2 Tbs olive oil and mix.
 Add pesto and mix well.